-I knew going into this film that as a Del Toro horror film, not to get my hopes up of being scared at any point of the film.
+I knew to go into this film that as a Del Toro horror film, not to get my hopes up of being scared at any point of the film.

-A supernatural horror story set in Victorian England, staring Mia Wasikowska, Jessica Chastain and Tom Hiddleston, sounds good right? yeah that’s what I thought when I when to see the film last night, but sadly what I ended up watching was a romance movie with a few ghosts knocking around for next to no reason, abet a very pretty one.
+A supernatural horror story set in Victorian England, starring Mia Wasikowska, Jessica Chastain and Tom Hiddleston, sounds good, right?
+Yeah, that’s what I thought when I when to see the film last night, but sadly what I ended up watching was a romance movie with a few ghosts knocking around for next to no reason, abet a very pretty one.

-Edith Cushing (Waslkowska) is a young aspiring novelist, when one day while using one of her fathers typewriters to finish her latest novel, she meets a charming young Baronet (Hiddleston) from England, who together with his sister (Chastain) are attempting to raise funds for one of his inventions for clay mining.
+Edith Cushing (Wasikowska) is a young aspiring novelist, when one day while using one of her father’s typewriters to finish her latest novel, she meets a charming young Baronet (Hiddleston) from England, who together with his sister (Chastain) are attempting to raise funds for one of his inventions for clay mining.

-The basic premise is quite good and the setting is visually stimulating, sadly however the film has been painfully miss advertised, the film itself isn’t a gothic horror film at all and if you were to remove the ghosts from the film, it would for the most part be exactly the same and that’s the problem, I’ve seen better films where ghosts help solver their own murders, such as the 2000 psychological horror What Lies Beneath and better films set in gothic Victorian houses like the 2011 surprisingly good Woman In Black and to be fair I have seem better combinations of the two, such as both the 1963 and 1999 versions of The Haunting, which makes the whole experience a bit of a let down.
+The basic premise is quite good, and the setting is visually stimulating, sadly however the film has been painfully miss-advertised, the film itself isn’t a gothic horror film at all and if you were to remove the ghosts from the film, it would, for the most part, be exactly the same and that’s the problem, I’ve seen better films where ghosts help solve their own murders, such as the 2000 psychological horror What Lies Beneath and better films set in gothic Victorian houses like the 2011 surprisingly good Woman In Black and to be fair I have seen better combinations of the two, such as both the 1963 and 1999 versions of The Haunting, which makes the whole experience a bit of a letdown.